CuteCheet/Convey365_HomeTask/README.md

-# Todo app
+# Simple BookList app
-Simple Todo app with an Angular frontend and Spring Boot backend using an embedded mongo for storage.
+A Web application Demo using Angular frontend, SpringBoot backend and mongoDB for storage.

-It is used as demo app for my multiple boilerplate test framework repositories.
+## MongoDB

-## Frontend
+Start mongodb server using `mongod --dbpath ""`.
+It will start on port `27017`.

-Start the frontend using `ng serve` from the `angular-frontend` folder.
-It wil start on port `4200`.
+## Angular Frontend

-## Backend
+Install all dependencies using `npm install`, and start server by `npm start`.
-Start the backend using `mvn spring-boot:run` from the `spring-boot` folder.
-It wil start on port `8080`.
+It will run on `localhost:4200`.

-It will automatically also start a embedded mongodb on port `27017` where it will store data.
+## SpringBoot Backend
-For testing purposes you can start the backend without the embedded mongodb using `mvn spring-boot:run -Dspring-boot.run.profiles=tst`
+Start the SpringBoot server using `mvn spring-boot:run`, and it will run on `8080`.